luau-lang/luau/rfcs/libraries.md

 - Aliases cannot reference other aliases
 - Aliases cannot contain certain characters such as `/` or `$` (full list TBD)
 - All aliases must be prefixed with $ when used in a require statement to avoid ambiguity
+- Aliases can only occur at the beginning of a path
+- Multiple aliases are not supported

 #### Directories